chaitaliganjave/SpriteCloud-Assignment/README.md

          5. Blank Username - Validate that the correct error message is displayed.
          6. Blank Password - Validate that the correct error message is displayed.

     - The test case uses a data provider (DataProviders.class) and an excel utility (ExcelUtility.Class) to fetch test data from an excel sheet.
-(Referred Youtube videos for excel utility :) )
+(Referred Youtube videos for excel utility)

+### Test Reports

+An automatic test report is generated when test excecution is completed.
+ExtentReports is used to generate test reports.
+Test reports are available in "reports" folder.
+And screenshots of failed test cases are stored in "screenshots" folder.
+(Referred Youtube videos for this)